 Freyja Hanstein was enveloped by grief after losing her husband to abdominal cancer just a month after they were married.
 Within a year she was fighting her own battle with the disease and underwent surgery to remove a brain tumour.
-She has now developed the app WholesomeWorld bringing together scientific and lifestyle information designed for patients and those supporting them through treatment.
+She developed the app WholesomeWorld bringing together scientific and lifestyle information designed for patients and those supporting them through treatment.

-Freyja tells her story…
+Freyja told us her story…

 In many ways I feel very, very lucky; lucky but sad.
 I had seen my husband, Lars go through treatment for recurring abdominal synovial sarcoma and how he had been knocked so low and then managed to come back time and time again.
 After his death and my own diagnosis with brain cancer, I was able to access advice and treatment thanks to family and work connections, friends, and friends of friends.
 Not everyone is able to do this.

 “As awful as it has been, having loved Lars and then lost him has helped me.
 I am able to draw on the experience of being with him through his cancer and the mental calmness he had.”

 Although I knew how ill Lars was, his death still came as a terrible shock.
 I had seen him bounce back time and again and it was almost as if he was invincible.
 It felt as if we were riding the waves with his illness.
 He would get sick, go on treatment and be at his lowest but then he would bounce back again.
 I had seen him go from being a happy, healthy, tanned, and ripped man of 6ft 7ins to losing half his body weight.
 Being sick, losing his hair and health… and then fighting his way back again, so many times.